Huan-Lynette-Li/Light-and-Sound-Memory-Game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[YOUR ANSWER HERE]
+StackOverflow: many-many searches for my errors and console problems.
+W3schools: tutorials on setInterval and setTimeout.
+MDN and Google as well.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-[YOUR ANSWER HERE]
+The biggest challenge was setting up the timer.
+I was tring to make my timer visible to the user (show on the screen),  it would stop the game if the time hits 0 and reset.
+Finall, I wanna make sure that users would have 10 seconds to enter their guesses.
+To make it visible was easy after searching on StackOverflow, then I read more questions on StackOverflow and W3chools to see examples of implementing setInterval(), setTimeout() and clearInterval(), I was able to solve the second problem by using the clearInterval() before the next round timer starts.
+I was told that I can set the first setTimeout() has a delay equal to the longest note, and recursively call a secondary setTimeout() that has a 1 second delay to stop my timer counting down without refresh.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I'm interested in learning how back-end would work on projects that require servers.
+I became more curious about how to combinefrontend with the backend that I'm interested in.
 I can see where JavaScript, CSS, and HTML all tie in together, it's really interesting and I’m also interested in a design principles such as how a website should flow in order to appease to other users.
+I would love to learn how to write tests for each function as well to ensure that they worked as expected.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 If I had a couple more hours, I would put more time and effort into implementing the clock and having images show up as the background.
-I would like for my code to be a lot more readable to others, so I would go back and write more comments about what exact variable does.
+It'd be cool to store the game records and stats for every user.
+I would use cookies or a database, but that would require backend.I also would like for my code to be a lot more readable to others, so I would write more comments about the code.

 ## Interview Recording URL Link